 Muscle Energy Technique can be used to treat most joints in the body, including the inter-vertebral joints, in a safe and effective manner.
 Many athletes use MET as a preventative measure to guard against future muscle and joint injury.
 However, its mainly used by individuals who have a limited range of motion due to back, neck and shoulder pain, scoliosis, sciatica, unsymmetrical legs, hips or arms (for example when one is longer or higher then the other), or to treat chronic muscle pain, stiffness or injury.

 Why learn Muscle Energy Technique?

 - Increase your effectiveness

 These techniques will extend your ‘repertoire’ and make your treatments more effective!
 They are adaptable and can be incorporated into any basic massage routine PLUS they can be used through clothing and are therefore ideally suited to complement on-site work, such as Indian Head Massage.
 Your goals may be to relieve pain or simply help your client relax.
 You may want to improve your client`s sports performance.
-Whatever your focus or current preferred treatment, Muscle Energy Technique can greatly improve your effectiveness.
+Whatever your focus or current preferred treatment, Muscle Energy Technique can, without doubt, greatly improve your effectiveness.

 - Stay Current within the Field of Bodywork

 Undoubtedly, the concept of having the “right tool for the job” applies here.
 If your practice already includes working with structural problems, then Muscle Energy Technique will be an indispensable addition to your current skills.
 If you want to add concrete structural work to your practice, this is a great place to start!

 Furthermore, often the bodies of experienced therapists start to “feel it?”
 Muscle Energy Technique can greatly reduce the physical effort you require to bring about changes in your client.
 This is because clients use their own muscle power to make changes – not just yours!